. Hydration Hacks for Diabetes: Refreshing and Blood Sugar-Friendly Sugar Free Drinks

 • Hidden sugars: Some sugar-free energy drinks might still contain small amounts of added sugars, so carefully check labels.

 Overall, moderation is key.
-If you are unsure whether sugar-free energy drinks are safe for you, always consult with your health care provider and consider healthier alternatives for sustained energy throughout the day.
+If you are unsure whether sugar-free energy drinks are safe for you, always consult with your healthcare provider and consider healthier alternatives for sustained energy throughout the day.

 Diabetes and Diet Soda